 (1) The Commission must contribute 60% of all subscriptions received for each super 66 draw to a combined Australian Lotto Bloc super 66 prize fund in accordance with the appropriate agreement.

-(2) The contribution under subrule (1) is to be divided so that —
+(2) The total contribution under subrule (1) is to be divided so that —

-(a) 56.5% of the Commission’s subscriptions go to the Australian Lotto Bloc super 66 prize pool; and
+(a) not less than 55% of the Commission’s subscriptions go to the Australian Lotto Bloc super 66 prize pool; and

-(b) the remaining 3.5% of the Commission’s subscriptions go to the Australian Lotto Bloc super 66 prize reserve fund.
+(b) the balance of the contribution go to the Australian Lotto Bloc super 66 prize reserve fund.

 (3) The prize reserve fund may only be distributed as additional prize money, in such amounts and in such super 66 draws, as are agreed by the members of the Australian Lotto Bloc.

+[Rule 13 amended in Gazette 29 Sep 2006 p.
+4269.]

 Part 4 — Super 66 draw

 14. Super 66 draw